 One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

-We lack the knowledge necessary to make informed choices about how to best use the color spectrum in our branding and marketing as a result of these superficial debates.
+We lack the knowledge necessary to make informed choices about how to best use the color spectrum in our branding.
+Marketing as a result of these superficial debates.
 But why is a potentially interesting dialogue so consistently superficial?

 It’s a crucial area of study to take into account while developing marketing materials, starting a new company, or rebranding an existing one.
 Researchers discovered that up to 90% of quick judgments made about products can be based just on color in a study titled “Effect of Color on Marketing.”